top of page

 I had access to world class museums, a philharmonic orchestra, opera, theaters, universities and libraries, enchanted paths to the arts, education and the richness of diversity while growing up in Chicago, Illinois.
 Yes, I dreamt differently.

 I dared to break away from several traditional roles of a daughter.
 I remember startling my parents when I expressed my intention to attend college.
-I had applied to and was accepted by the University of Illinois, Columbia College and the Chicago Art Institute.
+I had applied to, and was accepted by, the University of Illinois, Columbia College and the Chicago Art Institute.
 My parents were opposed because of the steep financial obligations for a university education.
 I was deeply disappointed yet I knew it was still in my destiny to attend and graduate, from a university.
-I knew with certainty, it was meant to be.
+I knew with certainty my dream was meant to be.

-As you know nightmares are dreams too.
-I was only a semester away from graduation when I barely survived an auto accident on an ice laden highway returning from a "mandatory" work conference.
-The near fatal accident resulted in a diagnosis of permanently, partially disabled and life with chronic pain.
+As you know nightmares can disturb dreams too.
+I was only a semester away from graduation when I barely survived an auto accident on an ice laden highway returning from a mandatory work conference.
+The near fatal accident resulted in a diagnosis of being permanently, partially disabled and learning to manage chronic pain.
 Soon afterwards my employer eliminated my job just as I was returning to work from short term disability leave, and during the week of my beloved grandmothers funeral.
-It's called "Un gran susto', a large shock/scare.
-Life had traumatically changed!
+My life had traumatically changed on the physical, emotional and career levels.
+In my culture it is called "un gran susto" a large shock/scare.

-Yet I know I stand on the shoulders of courageous ancestors.
-My family and friends gave me strength through the hardest of times, and I was able to live my dream!
-I dream on.
+I stand on the shoulders of courageous ancestors who faced many sustos/shocks along life's paths.
+My family and friends helped me regain strength and I was able to fulfill my dream.
+Ancestral medicines and modern medicine helped my healing.
+I persevered.

 Comments